- How is childhood leukemia treated?

 Chemotherapy for childhood leukemia

-Chemotherapy (chemo) is treatment with anti-cancer drugs that are given into a vein, into a muscle, into the cerebrospinal fluid (CSF), or taken as pills.
-Except when given into the CSF, these drugs enter the bloodstream and reach all areas of the body, making this treatment useful for cancers such as leukemia.
+Chemotherapy (chemo) is the main treatment for nearly all childhood leukemias.
+This is treatment with anti-cancer drugs that are given into a vein, into a muscle, into the cerebrospinal fluid (CSF), or taken as pills.
+Except when given into the CSF, chemo drugs enter the bloodstream and reach all areas of the body, making this treatment very useful for cancers such as leukemia.

 The treatment of leukemia uses combinations of several chemo drugs.
 Doctors give chemo in cycles, with each period of treatment followed by a rest period to give the body time to recover.
-In general, treatment for acute myeloid leukemia (AML) uses higher doses of chemo over a shorter period of time, and acute lymphocytic leukemia (ALL) treatment uses lower doses of chemo over a longer period of time (usually 2 to 3 years).
+In general, treatment for acute myeloid leukemia (AML) uses higher doses of chemo over a shorter period of time (usually less than a year), and acute lymphocytic leukemia (ALL) treatment uses lower doses of chemo over a longer period of time (usually 2 to 3 years).

-Some of the drugs commonly used to treat childhood leukemia include:
+Some of the drugs used to treat childhood leukemia include:

 - Vincristine (Oncovin)